What’s on in Malaga in March

 Events in Malaga in March are dominated by Malaga Film Festival, one of the most important annual events in Malaga.
 This year’s programme comes packed with free events and plenty of famous faces from the Spanish film scene.
-You can also enjoy the last throes of Carnival, flamenco fashion, some great new art exhibitions including Van Gogh as you’ve never seen him and his work before… Here’s our pick of what’s on in Malaga over the next month.
+You can also enjoy the last throes of Carnival, some great new art exhibitions and some fabulous free concerts.
+Here’s our pick of what’s on in Malaga over the next month.

 Carnival in Malaga

-Unusually, Carnival continues into March and the first weekend of the month includes some of the best events.
-Enjoy the Drag Queen competition on Saturday 2 March at 9pm in Plaza de la Constitución and the anchovy feast on Sunday at 1pm.
+Unusually, Carnival continues into March and the first Sunday of the month includes some of the key events.
+Enjoy a feast of (free) fried anchovies, one of the foodie treats that Malaga is known for at 2pm in Plaza de la Constitución and the farewell parade leaving the city centre at 5pm.
+The final procession for Carnival is the Burial of the Anchovy and a ‘sad’ occasion marking the end of a week of fun and frolics.
 For a full guide to Malaga Carnival click here.

 Malaga Film Festival

-One of the biggest celebrations of films in Spanish takes place this year in March rather than April because of the late Easter.
-This year’s edition runs from 15 to 24 March and comes jam-packed with events.
-Highlights include a free screening of Ridley Scott’s Blade Runner (set in 2019), a photographic homage to Rita Heyworth and Chavela Vargas (in the centenary of her birth) plus lots of famous faces and the usual red carpets.
+One of the biggest celebrations of films in Spanish takes place this year in March .
+This year’s edition runs from 13 to 22 March and comes jam-packed with events during the week.
+Look out for lots of famous faces and the usual red carpets in the city centre.
 Find out more in our dedicated guide to Malaga Film Festival.